 A simple and intuitive interface provides fields for standard business administration such as paying employees and suppliers.
 An itemization category allows multiple entries with descriptions, unit costs, units, and the total for each item.

 At minimum, only the account payable, recipient and at least one item is required, the remaining fields are optional.
 Located on the bottom is the total in NXS and a quick reference in your wallet’s selected FIAT currency as shown in the following screenshot.

 The Nexus invoice system is customizable, meaning that any other field can be added via the command line.
 It is also inexpensive to use; the fee for sending an invoice is currently 1 NXS.
-Instructions on how to install and use the module are located here.
+Instructions on how to install and use the module are located in the guides section here.
 Please refer to the invoice module Github repository for the latest version and additional information.